 The Elite 800s feature a hidden microphone in the ear cups of the design.
 For the distance, this works surprisingly well.

-Instead of having an annoying boom arm hanging down in front of your face, the noise cancelling hidden microphone works wonders without being in the way.
+Instead of having an annoying boom arm hanging down in front of your face, the noise-canceling hidden microphone works wonders without being in the way.

-In addition, the headphones also have a compressor built in.
-This means that your voice will translate at the correct volume in game instead of having awkward peaks and dips.
+Also, the headphones have a compressor built-in.
+This means that your voice will translate at the correct volume in-game instead of having awkward peaks and dips.

 However, if you’re not concerned about gaming, you’ll be sorely disappointed with the Elite 800s.
 The sound quality, while not bad, is not suited for listening to music and the cable-less design leads to quite a bit of quality lost.

 Regardless, the headphones are solid and convenient.
 They’re easy to set up, charge, and use.
 For gamers, the Elite 800s prove to be the cream of the crop in terms of features.
 However, if you’re looking for more flexibility, you may want to look elsewhere.